sbunatyan/tavrida/docs/source/tutorial.rst

 Service World
 +++++++++++++

-Steps to implement the world service are pretty similar to the previous example.
+Steps to implement the World service are pretty similar to the previous example.
 The only difference is remote service registration (test_hello) and binding the discovery object to service controller.
 In this example remote service registration is needed to send responses and error messages to test_hello service.